Smart-Fall/Hardware/FallDetectionAlgorithm.md

 ## 1. Executive Summary

 The SmartFall detection algorithm employs a multi-stage decision tree approach that analyzes data from multiple sensors to accurately detect fall events while minimizing false positives.
-The algorithm processes inputs from accelerometer, gyroscope, pressure, heart rate, and optional force sensors through a confidence-based scoring system that culminates in emergency alert activation.
+The algorithm processes inputs from accelerometer, gyroscope, pressure, heart rate, and force sensors through a confidence-based scoring system that culminates in emergency alert activation.

 ## 2. System Overview